Executive and Artistic Director

 Carmine graduated from Central Connecticut State University with a Bachelor of Arts degree in Theater.
 In his time at Central, he performed in several mainstage and student-directed shows including The Tempest, The Arabian Nights, The Things They Carried, and Red Noses.
 Carmine was most recently featured in Eastbound Theater's production of The Complete History of America (abridged).
 He has been leading improv workshops and competitions since 2006 and joined the staff of New Britain Youth Theater as a teaching artist in 2011.

-NBYT is dedicated to enriching the lives of children and young adults by encouraging creative thinking and collaborative teamwork, fostering self-confidence and self-esteem, and developing social and academic skills through involvement in high-quality, low-cost programs in the performing arts.
+NBYT is dedicated to enriching the lives of children and young adults by encouraging creative thinking and collaborative teamwork, fostering self-confidence and self-esteem, and developing social, emotional, and academic skills through involvement in high-quality, low-cost programs in the performing arts.
 Copyright 2013-2017.
 All rights reserved.